Frequently Asked Questions

 7. How do teachers get involved and recognised?

-Math subject teachers are recognised through institutional awards, subject to compliance with Competition requirements.
+Math subject teachers are recognised through school awards, subject to compliance with the terms and conditions of the competition.

 8. Will schools receive student performance reports?

-Yes.
-Schools will receive student performance and analytical reports through the official platform after the competition.
+Schools will receive student performance and analytical reports through the I am Samarth app after the competition.

-Yes.
-A student may submit the test and exit at any time before the scheduled end.
+A student may submit the test and exit at any time before the scheduled duration of the test.
 Once the test is submitted, it cannot be resumed or reattempted.

 3. Is the exam recorded or monitored?

-The Competition may use automated monitoring and system checks to ensure fair play and rule compliance.
+The competition uses automated monitoring and system checks to ensure fair play and rule compliance.

-4. What should be done if there is a technical issue during the exam?
+4. What should I do, if there is a technical issue during the exam?

 5. What happens if there are internet, power, or device issues?

-The Organiser shall not be responsible for interruptions caused by internet connectivity problems, power failures, device malfunctions, or other technical disruptions.
+The organiser shall not be responsible for interruptions caused by internet connectivity problems, power failures, device malfunctions, or other technical disruptions at students end.

 6. What activities or tools are prohibited during the Competition?